Applying for Aid

 The Master Promissory Note (MPN) is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan(s); for instance, it will include information on how interest is calculated and what deferment and cancellation provisions are available to you.

-You will need your Federal Student Aid PIN to login to your account and to sign the Direct Loan Master Promissory Note at www.studentloans.gov
+You will need your FSA ID to login to your account and to sign the Direct Loan Master Promissory Note at www.studentloans.gov

 + Step 7: Complete Direct Loan Entrance Counseling